SnellerInc/sneller/doc/sneller-SQL.md

 available min and max values (keys "int-min-value", "int-max-value", "float-min-value" and "float-max-value").

-For `list` field, there's an artifical child "$items" that presents a union of all values found in the given list.
+For `list` field, there's an artificial child "$items" that presents a union of all values found in the given list.

 **Current limitations**: the `SNELLER_DATASHAPE` aggregate can be the